 “LET ME GO!”
 Erik roared.

-The creature’s voice was low and severe.
-“No.” There was something in its tone that told Erik that it resented being forced to speak in the human tongue.
+“No.” The creature’s voice was low and severe.
 “You mean to save this one,” it said, looking at Patrick.
-“He is destined to die here… so are you.”
+“He is destined to die here . . . and so are you.”
 It closed its extended hand.

-Erik struggled harder against his invisible bonds.
-The muscles and ligaments in his arms ripped and tore from the force of his exertion.
-Then bones shattered as though struck by an anvil.
-He clenched his teeth refusing to give voice to the pain as he glared down at his enemy, his throat wet with the taste of his own blood.
+Erik screamed as the invisible hand squeezed at his body.
+Muscles and ligaments in his arms ripped and tore and bones shattered as though struck by an anvil.
+He clenched his teeth, cutting short his howls, refusing to give his captor the pleasure of hearing him scream.
+He glared down at his enemy, his throat wet with the taste of his own blood.

-Face to face with Patrick, the sounds of the howling injured faded away.
+Face to face with Patrick, the sounds of the battle raging behind faded away.
 Patrick appeared much how Erik imagined Númi looked in his youth.
 Blue eyed and handsome.
-Even covered in gore as he was now, Erik was sure that he could still break the hearts of the female servants.
+Even covered in gore, Erik was sure he would still break the heart of many a woman.

-This is the man I’ve come to silence.
 This is the man I’ve come to kill?
-It just all seemed so stupid now.
-They had shared laughs and drinks together.
-They had fought shoulder to shoulder against the horror that inhabited the world.
-He realized he could not kill this man.
-“As you can see I’ve come to rescue you,” he said in what he hoped was a lighthearted manner, but feared he did not quite succeed.
+It all seemed so stupid.
+He and Patrick had shared laughs and drinks together, had fought shoulder to shoulder against the horrors that inhabited the world.
+He could not kill him.
+Not simply out of fear of what he might say.

-At that moment Patrick’s eyes bulged and the rest of his words were lost in a scream.
-Behind him, the large Dökk stood slowly impaling its bone spear into his anus.
-Patrick thrashed and wailed as the creature made a woman out of him, impaling his anus with a spear.
-The rope tied around his hands and arms rubbed raw, tearing flesh and drawing blood.
+Patrick’s eyes bulged, and the rest of his words turned in a wail.
+He thrashed back and forth as the Gray Skin made a woman out of him, impaling his anus with a spear.
+The rope tied around his hands and arms tore into his flesh, drawing blood.

-Erik watched, eyes widening in dread, as the tip of the spear broke out of Patrick’s neck.
-A dark jet of Patrick’s life fluid splashed onto Erik’s face.
+Erik watched, eyes widening, heart pounding, as the tip of the spear broke out of Patrick’s neck and a dark jet of life fluid splashed onto his face.